 Amidst the rapid adoption of digital technologies across different sectors, it is easy to forget the human dimension that mediates it.
 All the hype around AI and ML technology can give us the misconception that it’s all about machines – an automation takeover making our existing human workforce obsolete, some might say.
 Alas, it’s not all there is.
 People play a key role in defending your organization and identifying threats that could pose a threat to your security.

-To establish a strong cybersecurity posture against the landscape of cybercrimes, reinforcing each aspect of their infrastructure – especially the human component should go hand-in-hand with adopting industry-grade cybersecurity solutions.
+To establish a strong posture against the landscape of cybercrimes, reinforcing each aspect of their infrastructure – especially the human aspect of cybersecurity should go hand-in-hand with adopting industry-grade cybersecurity solutions.
 With the right investment in training and engaging the workforce in cybersecurity awareness, companies can help develop the right behavior in their employees.
 Employees’ keen ability in recognizing and responding to threats can be the deciding factor on whether or not they fall prey to cyberattacks.

 Engross the workforce in security-related simulations